 But truthfully, what Mowgli and Baloo did not realize was how great that type of movement and exercise was for brain building and for developing gross motor skills to help attention and focus.
 That’s when the idea suddenly hit me.
-Why not share some great animal exercises parents can do at home with their kids to improve their balance and coordination skills for better learning in the classroom?
-We do yoga and cross fit ourselves at the gym, right, so why can’t our kids get the same benefits, but with a little pizazz?
+Why not share some great animal exercises that are brain-building activities parents can do at home with their kids to improve their balance and coordination skills for better learning in the classroom?
+We use brain-building activities ourselves at the gym without knowing it, so why can’t our kids get the same benefits, but with a little pizazz?

-Before we get started, let’s talk about why these exercises are important and how it will make a difference when your child is in school.
+Before we get started, let’s talk about why these brain-building activities are important and how it will make a difference when your child is in school.